Dormant Memory Payloads Triggered by Sensitive Topics (Trojan Hippo)¶

 | Mem0 (agentic) | Separate LLM extracts atomic facts | No provenance; payload written as fact |

-MINJA (Dong et al., 2025) corroborates the class: 95% injection and 70% attack success under idealized conditions, and Llama Guard misses payloads embedding plausible reasoning.
-With pre-existing legitimate memories, effectiveness drops sharply (Sunil et al., 2026); bench numbers overstate field risk.
+MINJA (Dong et al., 2025) corroborates the class: 95% injection and 70% attack success under idealized conditions, and Llama Guard misses payloads that embed plausible reasoning.
+When legitimate memories already exist, effectiveness drops sharply, so benchmark numbers overstate field risk (Sunil et al., 2026).

 The four tested defenses and what each breaks (Das et al., 2026 §6.2, §7.3):